 A John Baker of the Borough of Lancaster died in 1750, and is mentioned briefly in Research Bulletin No. 21 of the Kentucky Rifle Association (1972, "The Baker Family Of Gunsmiths In Lancaster County, 1717-1754"), where he is described as a forger of gun barrels.
-The following item is from Vol. XIX of the 1915 book "Papers Read before the Lancaster County Historical Society":
+To keep things interesting, present-day Lancaster County has a Providence Township!

 An August 24, 1728 letter in the Taylor papers references "John Baker the gunsmith on Conestoga".